Cvar1984/LiteOTP/README.md

 # LiteOTP
-LiteOTP is a Simpe OTP API Client, powered By BlackHoleSecurity.
+> LiteOTP is a Simpe OTP API Client,

   - Simple to use
   - Support PHP5

-### Installation
+## Installation

 requires [php](https://php.net ) to run.